microsoft/AzureTRE/workspaces/services/guacamole-azure-dsvm/readme.md

-# Guacamole Target Resource Service bundle (Windows DSVM)
+# Guacamole User Resource Service bundle (Windows DSVM)

-This is a Target Resource Service template.
+This is a User Resource Service template.
 It contains a Windows DSVM to be used by TRE researchers and to be connected using a [Guacamole server](https://guacamole.apache.org/).
 It blocks all inbound and outbound traffic to the internet and allows only RDP connections from within the vnet.

 ## Firewall Rules